maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 ```

 Ok, that's a lot of types.
 The first thing to not here is that the `Mirror` trait is providing *type-level* information
 only.
-Which makes sense, as the derivation of typeclasses happens at compiletime.
+Which makes sense, as the derivation of typeclasses happens at compile time.

 So what do the different types mean and how do they look for our `User` case class?